roycoprotocol/cross-chain-deposit-module/README.md

 ## Key Features

-- Integration with RecipeMarketHub for market management, offer creation and fulfillment, and Weiroll Wallet executions
+- Integration with RecipeMarketHub for market management, offer creation and fulfillment, and Weiroll Wallet executions on the source chain
-- Bridging funds and a composed payload using LayerZero
+- Bridging funds and a payload containing depositor information using LayerZero
-- Customizable deposit and withdrawal recipes on the destination chain
-- Flexible locking mechanisms for deposited funds
+- Weiroll Wallets created for each depositor on the destination chain with the ability to deposit and withdraw assets as specified by the campaign's recipes

 ## CPM Flow
 1. AP (depositor) fills an offer for a predeposit market in the RecipeMarketHub